ridhof/nx-fastify-fxl/README.md

 # nx-fastify-fxl

-This is a Fastify setup that responds with Excel spreadsheet embedded in an Nx workspace.
+This is an example Fastify setup that contains an endpoint that responds with an Excel spreadsheet embedded in an Nx workspace.

 ## Notes